 Hi there!
 My name is Lena Coakley and I’m a young adult author living in Toronto.
-I’ve written one novel so far, Witchlanders, which was called “one stunning teen debut” by Kirkus Reviews and won a 2012 SCBWI Crystal Kite award for the Americas.
-I’m also the author of two children’s picture books and the former administrative director of CANSCAIP, the Canadian Society of Children’s Authors, Illustrators, and Performers.
+I am the author of the YA fantasies Witchlanders and Worlds of Ink and Shadow: A novel of the Brontës .
+Witchlanders was called “one stunning teen debut” by Kirkus Reviews and won a 2012 SCBWI Crystal Kite award for the Americas.
+Worlds of Ink and Shadow will be out January 5th, 2016.
+I’m also the author of two children’s picture books and am the Vice President of CANSCAIP, the Canadian Society of Children’s Authors, Illustrators, and Performers.

 Still reading?
 Okay, here’s a bit more: